 During his career, Barış Manço was one of the founding fathers of Anatolian rock.
 He helped popularise this hybrid of Turkish folk and rock.
-Soon, other artists were following in the footsteps of Barış Manço, and Anatolian rock’s popularity was growing.
+Soon, other artists were following in his footsteps and Anatolian rock’s popularity was growing.

 It helped that at the vanguard of this new musical movement was a musician that was a pioneer and was capable of creating ambitious and innovative music.
-That was the case throughout Barış Manço’s thirty-seven year recording career.
+That was the case throughout Barış Manço’s long and illustrious recording career.

 Barış Manço was also a solo artist, and by 1977 was still to make a commercial breakthrough.
-When he came to record his sophomore album Nick The Chopper, which has just been reissued by Pharaway Sounds, Barış Manço thought that this was the last roll of dice for him.
-Nick The Chopper was the most important album of thirty-four year old Barış Manço’s career.
+When he came to record his sophomore album Nick The Chopper, he thought that this was the last roll of dice for him and the most important album of the thirty-four year old’s career.

 Barış Manço was born in Üsküdar, Istanbul, Turkey on the ‘2nd’ of January 1943, into a musical family.
 His mother Rikkat Uyanık has been a successful singer, and as she watched her son grow-up, little did she realise that her son would later, follow in her footsteps.